 How to get ready for college?
 Become acquainted with pop culture to leave a good first impression, and what correlates most with it?
 Her majesty, the movies.
 Golden Age of Hollywood produced movies like Casablanca, Gone with the Wind, Some Like It Hot, and Rebel Without a Cause.
 Being able to talk about James Dean and his notorious Porsche “Little Bastard” or Hitchcock’s chilling filmography will open many doors and help you meet new and exciting people.

 Fun Fact.
-Did you know that Harvard has the largest academic library in the world, operated by 800 staff members?
+Did you know Harvard has the largest academic research collection in the world and has over 70 libraries?

 Road Trip with Friends

 How to prep for college, take one, scene four: hit the road.
 You finished with exploring and preparing for student life, and now you can finally relax and enjoy your last summer.
 The road trip you’ve been planning for a while with your friends can now be set into action.
 Spend some quality time with your friends and family, and have the best summer ever.
 Make it memorable, roll camera, roll sound, and action!

 We talked about the stuff you need to put on a list and take with you to the campus.
 Now, let’s talk about the process of getting used to this new reality.
 There are a few ways to get prepared for student life: emotional, financial, and logistical.
 Let’s start with the hardest one.